 Moz : Domain Authority : 61

 The Toyota Corolla page was where we went first.

 But from a tracking and technology set-up, they seem less active in this space.
-In fact, having only 2 tracking systems (Tag Manager and Analytics) seems really low.
+In fact, having only 2 tracking systems (Tag Manager and Analytics) seems low.

 However, from a customer experience point of view, the site looks and works well.
 Fun videos, LARGE product images.
 And compared to the TV online pages, everything is less frenetic.
-There’s much more use of white space, graphic icons and it’s a more visually pleasing experience.
+There’s much more use of white space and graphic icons and it’s a more visually pleasing experience.
 A much better design.